 If neither of these is a feasible option, our local council may run a community composting scheme where you can take your waste along to a massive compost heap which is managed by your local council.
-Your compost heap should be easily accessible, for example it may be convenient to have two compost areas, one near the back door for kitchen waste and on the garden to waste and one in the garden to collect material there.
+Your compost heap should be easily accessible, for example it may be convenient to have two compost areas, one near the back door for kitchen waste and one in waste and one in the garden to collect material there.